dm248/dm248.github.io/posts/20210528_double_XOR.md

 i.e., the result is then a property of the plaintext (ptxt) only because the particular key byte drops out.
 Of course, the key can be anything.
-If we drew key bytes from a super limited pool of {0x00, 0x01}, then guessing the wrong $$d$$ would have a rather small effect (which is still measurable, given enough ctxt, primarily because a 0x01 flips spaces, A-s, and a-s with much less frequent !-s, @-s, and `-s).
+If we drew key bytes from a super limited pool of {0x00, 0x01}, then guessing the wrong $$d$$ would have a rather small effect (which is still measurable, given enough ctxt, primarily because a 0x01 swaps spaces, A-s, and a-s with much less frequent !-s, @-s, and `-s).
 But for uniformly random key bytes, a wrong guess is noticeable with high probability: